gunda18/UMBC-DATA606-FALL2023-TUESDAY/README.md

 - GPA: 8.25/10.00

 ### University of Maryland Baltimore County | Baltimore, MD | Aug 2022 - May 2024
-- Masters in Professional Studies, Data Science
+- Master of Professional Studies in Data Science
 - Current GPA: 4.00/4.00

 ## Skills